hyperledger/caliper/docs/source/connectors/fabric-config.md

 ### Binding with Fabric 2.2 Client SDK

 To bind with this client sdk, use `fabric:2.2`.
+Do not use this binding if using the BFT Concensus mechanism in Hyperledger Fabric that was introduced in version 3.0.0, use fabric:fabric-gateway instead.

 It is confirmed that a 2.2 Fabric SDK is compatible with 2.2 and later Fabric SUTs, therefore this binding can be used with 2.2 and later Fabric SUTs